dasax/SH_RCswitch/README.md

-# SH_RCswitch
+# RCswitch
-SH_RCswithc is a plugin for smarthomeNG to send RC switch commands.
+RCswithc is a plugin for smarthomeNG to send RC switch commands.
 With this plugin 433mhz remote controlled power plugs can be controlled from the smarthomeNG environment.

 ## Necessary Hardware
 - RaspberryPi or any other board wich has digital GPIO